arita37/tensor2tensor/README.md

 [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor), or
-[T2T](https://github.com/tensorflow/tensor2tensor) for short, is a library of deep learning models and datasets designed to make deep learning more accessible and [accelerate ML research](https://research.googleblog.com/2017/06/accelerating-deep-learning-research.html).
+[T2T](https://github.com/tensorflow/tensor2tensor) for short, is a library of deep okv  learning models and datasets designed to make deep learning more accessible and [accelerate ML research](https://research.googleblog.com/2017/06/accelerating-deep-learning-research.html).
 T2T is actively used and maintained by researchers and engineers within the